MarlenaDowner/Team-Profile-Generator/README.md

 # Test-Driven Development: Team Profile Generator

 The motivation of this project was to create a Node.js command-line application using JavaScript.
 The application will take in information about employees on a software engineering team which will then generate a rendered HTML webpage that displays a summary for each person.
+Each time the application is used a new HTML page  will rendered, replacing the last.
 The application also has test script to make sure each section of code passes a predetermined criteria.

 ## Functionality